hsuanchih/Scribbles/iOS-OSX/SwiftUI-Data-Flow.md

 ---
 ## \@State

-A state is a stored property representing the single source of truth in SwiftUI.
-A property wrapped in `@State` is stored data managed by SwiftUI that has the same life time as the view in which it is decalred.
+A state is a stored value of primitive type representing the single source of truth in SwiftUI.
+A value wrapped in `@State` is stored data managed by SwiftUI that has the same life time as the view in which it is declared.
 Unlike imperative programming paradigm with UIKit, UI updates in SwiftUI are driven by state changes.
 The wrapped value (synthesized property accessors) returns direct access to the underlying stored value.
 The projected value returns a binding to the wrapped value.

 ```Swift
 @propertyWrapper